vueuse/vueuse/packages/core/useTemplateRefsWrap/index.md

 //  or do it like this
 //  const { t1, t2, t3 } = useTemplateRefsWrap<HTMLDivElement>()(['t1', 't2', 't3'])

-const { t4, t5 } = useHtmlElementTemplateRefs(['t4', 't5'])
+//  you can use predefined hooks const { t4, t5 } = useHtmlElementTemplateRefs(['t4', 't5'])

-//  Since 't6' is not declared inside the string array, an error will occur.
+//  Since 't7' is not declared inside the string array, an error will occur.
-//  with "Property 't6' does not exist on type"
-//  const { t4, t5, t6 } = useHtmlElementTemplateRefs(['t4', 't5', 't6'])
+//  with "Property 't7' does not exist on type" const { t6, t7 } = useHtmlElementTemplateRefs(['t6'])

 onMounted(() => {
   console.log(t1.value) //  HTMLDivElement